hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_event_subscription.html.markdown

 * `labels` - (Optional) A list of labels to assign to the event subscription.

+* `advanced_filtering_on_arrays_enabled` - (Optional) Boolean flag  to allows advanced filters to be evaluated against an array of values instead of expecting a singular value.
+Defaults to `true`.
 ---

 A `storage_queue_endpoint` supports the following: